Audit Trail

 What gets logged

-Section titled “What gets logged”Pinchy logs 12 event types across five categories:
+Section titled “What gets logged”Pinchy logs event types across seven categories:

 Tool execution